dan-chui/SIEM-Log-Analysis-Report/README.md

 ![Data Exfiltration](images/data_exfil_1.png)

-- Image 2: We correlated this information with Wireshark to confirm our findinngs.
+- Image 2: We correlated this information with Wireshark to confirm our findings.

 ![Data Exfiltration](images/data_exfil_2.png)